jquery/jquery-release/README.md

 #### cdnPublish

+Which directory contains files to publish to the jQuery CDN.
 Set to `false` to prevent publishing to the jQuery CDN.
-Defaults to `true`.
+Defaults to `"dist/cdn"`.

 #### npmPublish